-Goal 9 Sustainable

-Industry, Innovation and Infrastructure
+Goal 9 Sustainable Industry, Innovation and Infrastructure

 MSAB has a stable and sustainable infrastructure that promotes the development of the company's products and solutions.
 This infrastructure can be used by all development teams and must maintain a high level of quality.
 It has been constructed to rise to the challenges of the future and to achieve efficient resource use.
 MSAB develops software and has a low environmental impact compared with companies that manufacture physical products.
-The hardware components purchased by the company have undergone a quality assurance process to ensure that the company identifies the best options in terms of production in line with Agenda 2030.
-During the year, MSAB continued its participation in the EU's research and innovation funding project is an example of how MSAB has made a significant contribution to establishing a strong research environment in
+The hardware components purchased by the company have undergone a quality assurance process to ensure that the company identifies the best options in terms of production location, transport and quality.
+MSAB purchases quality products that will not need to be replaced in the near future.
+The use of the phones purchased for research, testing and support purposes is coordinated between different development teams in order to keep purchasing costs down.
+MSAB's continuous growth has resulted in a strong increase in the number of people working in development over the years, reaching approximately 100 people at year-end, which corresponds to roughly half of the total number of employees.